Architect-devlord/divine-world-core/README.md

 This project is under full ownership and copyright of Devlord the Architect (2025).
 It is NOT open source and is NOT for redistribution.

 ## 📦 Contents
-- DivineWorld_Offline_Archive.tar (Main project archive)
+- DivineWorld_Encrypted.zip (Main project archive)
-- LICENSE.txt (Full control license)
+- License.txt (Full control license)
-- AUTHORIZATION.txt (Proof of authorship)
+- Authorization.txt (Proof of authorship)
 - README.md (This file)
 - SHA256SUM.txt (Integrity signature)

+Updated the readme for more accuracy